 We are a very busy department, and we push to keep detailed records for not only legal and compliance reasons, but also for quick access to issues.
 Unfortunately, it’s often very difficult to get proper paperwork from vendor repairs.

 24×7: It’s well known that the HTM field is rapidly greying.
-From a recruitment perspective, what steps is your team taking to fill the bench with top talent?
+From a recruitment perspective, what steps is your team at Washington Hospital Healthcare System taking to fill the bench with top talent?

 Kelley: This isn’t a problem yet, although it will be in the future.
 As I mentioned before, several of our team members are approaching retirement.
 But, so far, our staff turnover has been very low.
 We hire as a team, carefully vetting candidates and choosing them wisely.